m-a-c-e/Machine-Learning/README.md

 ### Random Forests

 Random Forests models usually can handle more complex relations and therefore achieve better performances.
 However, due to the small size of our data set and high dimensional features, the random forests model overfits on the dataset despite parameter tuning and hence its performance on the test set is poor.
 Suprisingly, the performance is worse then both SVM and GNB.
 We believe that by collecting more data, the performance of the RF models can be improved.
-Moreover, the model fitting technique still outperforms PCA across all metrics despite the poor performance.
+Moreover, the most drifted feature selection technique still outperforms PCA across all metrics despite the poor performance.

 <p float="left" align="center">
 <img src="./Images/images/rf-pca.jpg"/>